github-education-resources/GitHubGraduation-2021/_data/intimaria/intimaria.md

 ---
-name: Intimaria
+name: Intimaria 🐼
-institution: Facultad Info, UNLP, Argentina  🚩
+institution: Facultad de Informática, UNLP, Argentina
-quote: One must allow the images to form with all their associations before one criticises.
-‘If one is critical too soon, they will not form at all.’ - Yeats
+quote: 'Education is not the filling of a pail, but the lighting of a fire.' ~ William Butler Yeats
 github_user: Intimaria
 ---